Can you get a mortgage for land?

-A land mortgage will have higher interest rates compared to a residential one.
+A mortgage for land will have higher interest rates compared to a residential one.
 But, if you present an excellent application, lenders may be willing to negotiate.
 To make this work, you should also have a great credit score and an asset to use as a backup.

 2. Credit history

 A critical requirement to get any loan is to have a good score.
 For a land mortgage, you should also have a stable income and no missed payments on any of your debts.

 If buying a piece of land is a part of a larger investment plan, you should present the lender with documentation outlining your strategy.
 It may increase your chance of getting a low interest rate on a mortgage for land.

 4. Deposit and planning permission